 You’re ready to go!

 Get the bed liner ready with the tools you have chosen to use and start.
 Go slow and be careful since the results are semi-permanent.
-Make sure you have the proper safety gear and refer to the instruction manual if any questions arise.
+Make sure you have the proper safety gear and refer to the instruction manual and follow instructions if any questions arise.